Noroff-FEU-Assignments/project-exam-2-KIVERSEN86/README.md

 npm run dev
 ```

+If you encounter issues:

+- Make sure Node.js 18+ is installed: `node -v`

 ## Contributing

 If you want to contribute to the project, you need to make sure to open a pull request so the code can be reviewed before it is merged with the main branch